 This Gujarati sweet dish incorporates cardamom, almonds, and other nuts.
 It is completely fulfilling to enjoy it without any side or with thin Puris if you want.
 Its well-balanced texture and sweet flavor will soothe your taste buds after the main course.

-And don’t forget the dish’s star – mango.
-Mango and Shrikhand made an irresistible mix.
+And don’t forget to enjoy it with fruits like mango, pomegranate, grape, or your favorite ones.
+Overall, it is an irresistible mix.
 Everything just gets better and better with how this combination elevates your dessert enjoyment.
-So, there is one thing you should not miss, and Shrikhand is the one!

 Mohanthal is a soft fudge-like confection prepared with sweetened Besan and flavored with saffron, cardamom, and a plethora of nuts.
 This sweet dish is a hallmark choice in many Gujarati houses.